AnomalyInnovations/serverless-lerna-yarn-starter/README.md

 ### Libs

-If you need to add any other common code in your repo that is not going to be maintained as a package, add it to the `libs/` directory.
+If you need to add any other common code in your repo that won't be maintained as a package, add it to the `libs/` directory.
 It does not contain a `package.json`.
 This means that you'll need to install any NPM packages as dependencies in the root.

 To install an NPM package at the root.